unexist/blog/_posts/2021-03-15-adr-and-jqassistant.md

 title: ADR and jqAssistant
 date: 2021-03-15 17:45 +0100
 author: Christoph Kappel
-tags: tools architecture validation adr
+tags: tools architecture validation adr showcase
 ---
 I've been in a meetup recently and it was about architecture validation with the help of our good friend [jqAssistant][1].
 Although I didn't learn much new in the